 - A part-time candidate shall normally complete the requirements for the degree within two academic years of commencing the programme.

-- At least two examiners for the thesis will be appointed by the Radiation Therapy Board of Studies and Examinations, at least one of whom shall be external to the University.
+- At least two examiners for the thesis will be appointed by a Convener of Examiners, at least one of whom shall be external to the University.